Ajayajgit/AI-Challenge/README.md

     main.py

 **Dataset Description**

-It is a pdf document which has different contents about a company named Zania.ai.
-It has all the policies which are implemented by zania and also the california policies
+The document is a PDF that contains comprehensive information about the company's policies.
+It outlines the extensive practices and standards they follow to ensure compliance with best industry standards.

 **Installation**

 Clone the repository
 https://github.com/Ajayajgit/AI-Challenge

-**Create a virtual environment after opening the repository** python3 -m venv .\.venv
+**Create a virtual environment after opening the repository**

+python3 -m venv .\.venv
 *activate the venv*
 source .venv\Scripts\activate

 **install the requirements**

 pip install -r requirements.txt

 **License**